 Many freelancers start on Fiverr because it’s free.
 Anyone over the age of 13 can sign up for free and start to earn money when they complete their first job.
 On Fiverr, offering a service is called a “gig”, and freelancers must post gigs for a minimum of $5.

 Fiverr uses a tiered system to categorize its freelancers.
 The more experienced you are on the platform, the higher your level.
 You’ll have to complete a certain number of transactions and maintain an overall positive review rating before you can level up.
 To find out more about this, check out our article all about Fiverr’s levelling system.

-So, Fiverr is a bustling marketplace for people to hire freelancers for almost any service.
+So, Fiverr is a bustling marketplace for people to hire freelancers for almost any service, and those freelancers are categorized based on their abilities and experience.
 But is Fiverr legit?

 Is Fiverr Legit?

 Fiverr is listed on the New York Stock Exchange.
 Companies listed on the NYSE have to meet certain requirements and are regulated by various rules and laws.
-So, if Fiverr tries to scam its users, regulators will sniff it out and Fiverr could face charges or be tried in court.
+So, if Fiverr tries to scam its users, regulators would likely sniff it out and Fiverr would face punishment as a result.
+It’s therefore in Fiverr’s best interests to operate a safe and legit environment for buyers and sellers.

 Is Fiverr Fair To Freelancers & Buyers?

 Fiverr strives to create a fair system for freelancers and clients.
-The platform does this by allowing freelancers to earn in accordance with how much work they do.
+The platform does this by allowing freelancers to earn in accordance with the volume and quality of work they do.
 In return, clients should receive high-quality work.
 To understand how Fiverr does this, we have to talk about the whole transaction process.

 Fiverr’s Transaction Process